ABOUT ME

 With his first in 2007, Mama’s Boy Goes Digital, Of Hearts.
 He co-wrote, produced and sang on the project with featured singer and guest, Rachel Platten.
 Then further released three of his own albums under the name, 'Dream Louise' after his late grandmother, Dream Louise (self-titled), Synth-Etic, and Epiph-O-Matic.

 His first collection relied heavily on collage, sewing, and “push paintings” (a type of mono print) In 2018, Josh was asked by an employee of Chuck Close to put together a body of work for a show.
-Twenty five pieces blessed the halls of the Solo show titled, Misphits.
+Twenty five pieces blessed the walls of the Solo show titled, Misphits.
 It ran a block long, at the New Stand, on the Bowery in New York, NY (in what was the old Patricia Fields).
 Wall art, “Push Paintings'', sculpture, multimedia, and an audio/video installation were present in the space.
 The collection explored the exploitations of subculture through the eyes of punk rock, and grunge, an all-too-familiar subject for the avid skateboarder turned fashion model, musician/artist.

 Covid in New York put a pause to Josh’s art career as it did for many.
 It wasn’t until he moved to Lisbon and found the perfect art studio in the Principe Real area that he began a new collection.
 A 2025 group show at the, High Field Conservatory, Cape Cod with Jeremy Wagner, and Jiyoung Park Wagner kicked off this new momentum.
 Josh’s new collection of large-scale works is titled, ‘Becoming’- a visual observance of identity can be viewed in the Lisbon studio.